 This contains several thousand photographs of most makes of agricultural and road engines taken when they were at work.
-These are divided into three groups; firstly the general collection from which members may freely borrow, two makes at a time for a period of fourteen days; secondly, the historical collection consisting of old and especially valuable photographs which cannot generally be borrowed; finally, there is the exhibition group which are enlarged and mounted.
+These are divided into three groups; firstly the general collection, secondly, the historical collection consisting of old and especially valuable photographs; finally, there is the exhibition group which are enlarged and mounted.
 The entire library has been collected by the generous donations of members past and present.
-The non-loan photographs may be inspected by arrangement with the section officer.
+Photographs may be inspected by arrangement with the section officer.
 We may be able to provide a digital copy of photographs for research use.

 This section is devoted to the portable steam engine in all its forms and includes folders of material with photographs of most makers.
 The Section Officer is always pleased to hear from members about past and present information, and is prepared to attempt answers to any queries.

 This consists of folders of material created by editing the contributions of members among whom the folios were circulated.
-The library of information so generated is now available to members on loan and titles are arranged to cover specific makes, types and applications.
+The library of information may be made available to members via an in person exchange.
+Titles are arranged to cover specific makes, types and applications.
 There are over 140 folios available varying widely in volume but all are adequately and some profusely illustrated with many photographs that have never been published.
 A list of titles is issued to all new members.

 The reprinting of manufacturer’s catalogues and other small publications and books forms an important part of the Society’s activity.
-Not only does this make available to members some of the Society’s non-loan items, but disseminates information to a wider public in line with the trust document and generates an important income.
+Not only does this make available to members some of the Society’s most-fragile and important items, but disseminates information to a wider public in line with the trust document and generates an important income.